 - The name and address of the resident agent

-Step 4: Draft an Operating Agreement
+Draft an Operating Agreement

-Michigan state law does not require that LLCs draft an operating agreement, but it is a good idea to do so.
-Like corporate bylaws, an operating agreement allows you to set out the relationships between the LLC's owners, how it will be managed, and how the owners will be compensated.
-Most LLC operating agreements contain the following information:
+Michigan state law does not require LLCs to draft an operating agreement, but it is a good idea.
+Like corporate bylaws, an operating agreement allows you to set out the relationships between the LLC's owners, who will manage it, and how the owners will receive compensation.

 - How much capital was contributed by each owner, their ownership share, and voting rights

 - Procedures for adding or removing members from the LLC

 Since there is no standard format for drafting an LLC operating agreement, you can feel free to address any other necessary issues.
 Unlike your articles of organization, you do not file your LLC's operating agreement with the state, and its terms are available to the public.